 The Jewish Enemy: Nazi Propaganda During World War II and the Holocaust (Harvard University Press, 2006).
 National Jewish Book Award for work on the Holocaust in 2006.
 Translated into Spanish.

 Divided Memory: The Nazi Past in the Two Germanys (Harvard University Press, 1997).
 George Lewis Beer Prize of the American Historical Association, 1998; Co-winner of the Fraenkel Prize of the Institute of Contemporary History and Wiener Library in London in 1996.

 War By Other Means: Soviet Power, West German Resistance and the Battle of the Euromissiles (Free Press, 1991)

 Reactionary Modernism: Technology, Culture and Politics in Weimar and the Third Reich (Cambridge University Press, 1984).
 Translated into Greek, Italian, Japanese, Portuguese and Spanish.

 Professor Herf teaches undergraduate and graduate courses that explore the connection between ideas and politics both within societies and between states.
-His courses include 20th Century Europe, Nazi Germany, Twentieth Century European Intellectual History, Europe Since 1945 and 20th Century Germany.
+His courses include 20th Century Europe, Nazi Germany, Twentieth Century European Intellectual History, Europe Since 1945 and 20th Century Germany, and the history of antisemitism in pre-modern and modern history.
 His graduate students work on a wide variety of topics on German and European political and intellectual history in the 19th and 20th centuries.

 B.A. in History, University of Wisconsin-Madison, 1969.
 Phi Betta Kappa